santoshtechwiz/codeguru.github.io/_drafts/charp9-record-tutorial.md

 	Console.WriteLine(rPersonCopy); // RPerson { FirstName = Updated Name, LastName = Doe }
 	Console.WriteLine(rPerson1==rPersonCopy); // False
 ```
-- The 'with' keyword performs non-destructive mutation:
+- The `with` keyword performs non-destructive mutation:
-- rPersonCopy is a new record; we haven't altered the original person.
+- `rPersonCopy` is a new record; we haven't altered the original person.

 ## When to use Record